Therese Terlaje

 Therese M. Terlaje (born 1964) is a Guamanian politician and attorney.
-A member of the Democratic Party, Terlaje has served as a member of the Legislature of Guam since 2017, and as Speaker of the Guam Legislature in 2021.
+A member of the Democratic Party, Terlaje has served as a member of the Legislature of Guam since 2017, and as Speaker of the Guam Legislature from 2021 to 2025.

 An attorney by profession, Terlaje was first elected in 2016 to serve in the 34th Guam Legislature, where she was elected Vice Speaker of the Guam Legislature.
-She has been reelected in every election since, having served in the 35th (2019–2021), 36th (2021–2023), and 37th (2023–present) sessions of the legislature.
+She has been reelected in every election since, having served in the 35th (2019–2021), 36th (2021–2023), 37th (2023–2025), and 38th (2025-present) sessions of the legislature.

 Early life and education

-Terlaje was born in Yona, Guam, one of eleven children born to Eduardo Salas Terlaje (1934-2022) and Shirley Ann Coulter Terlaje (1938–2019).
+Therese Maria Terlaje was born in Yona, Guam, one of eleven children born to Eduardo Salas Terlaje (1934-2022) and Shirley Ann Coulter Terlaje (1938–2019).
 Her mother was a Nebraska-born educator who served as a member of the Territorial Board of Education in 1979.
 She met Eduardo Terlaje when he was a student in Creighton University in Nebraska.

-Her father was an attorney and politician described as a "pioneering CHamoru lawyer who began practicing law locally in 1960", and went on to become a four-term senator and vice speaker in the Guam Legislature.
+Her father was an attorney and politician described as a "pioneering Chamoru lawyer who began practicing law locally in 1960", and went on to become a four-term senator and vice speaker in the Guam Legislature.

 Terlaje attended the Academy of Our Lady of Guam, an all-girls Catholic school located in Hagåtña, Guam.
 Terlaje later earned a Bachelor of Science degree in biology from Creighton University in Omaha, Nebraska.
 She received a Juris Doctor degree from the University of California, Los Angeles School of Law.